You have had a child.

 more children:

-All children then have this surname.Attention:
+All children then have this surname.The child can have both names

 If the parents are not married:

-Then the mother or father has custody rights.
+Then the mother or father

 Whoever has custody rights